wavefrontHQ/docs/pages/doc/logging_overview.md

 * See logs for the time range set for your Wavefront instance (7, 15, or 30 days).
 * Filter logs using application, service, source or other tags.
-* Search for logs that have a messages containing a specific word(s), for example, ERROR.
+* Search for logs that have a messages that contain a specific word, for example, ERROR.
 * In the chart at the top of the Log Browser, see the total number of logs for each time bucket, zoom in, and identify hotspots.
 * Group logs using tags.
 * Share the Log Browser data you see with other users that have the required permissions.